eastlondoner/cursor-tools/tests/feature-behaviors/youtube/youtube-command.md

 **Success Criteria:**
 - AI agent correctly uses youtube command with a custom query
 - Response directly addresses the custom query
-- Response demonstrates understanding of the video content beyond a basic summary
+- Response does not include content from the video that is not relevant to getting a smooth camera movement
 - Command completes successfully without errors

 ### Scenario 5: Different Output Formats (Happy Path)